jnwiegers/jnwiegers.github.io/_pages/about.md

 Welcome!

+# Biography

+# Quantitative wildlife biologist
+#I am a naturalist at heart and am particularly fond of amphibians, reptiles, mammals, and birds.

-I have created this website prior to the start of my PhD (in May 2022) as a platform for communicating both my research and my non-academic interests in nature.
-The website will be updated along the way, so expect more content in the future!
+I created this website at the start of my PhD (in May 2022) as a place for me to write freely about whatever aspect of my research I'd fancy writing about.
+I plan to share my experiences with the science, the fieldwork, and of course with whatever animals I happen to encounter along the way.
+Happy reading!

 Cheers,